DIAGNijmegen/website-content/content/pages/projects/cirruslungs.md

 ![Workstation]({filename}/images/projects/cirruslungs_workstation.png)
 *CIRRUSLungS workstation*

-After a user has finished reading, he/she navigates to the Report tab and a structured report is automatically generated.
+After a user has finished reading, a structured report is automatically generated.
 The report provides general patient information, gives a quick overview of the annotated findings and their characteristics and optionally provides follow-up recommendations according to the BTS/Fleischner/LungRADS guidelines.
 The suggested follow up and other case comments can be added to the report.
 Finally, the user signs off the case and proceeds with the next one.
 ![Workstation]({filename}/images/projects/cirruslungs_report.png)
 *CIRRUSLungS report*